1973 Major League Baseball postseason: New York Mets vs. Cincinnati Reds

-This was the only NLCS between 1970 and 1980 not to feature either the Philadelphia Phillies or the Pittsburgh Pirates.
+This was the only NLCS between 1970 and 1980 to not feature either team from Pennsylvania.

-In one of the most shocking upsets in MLB history, the 82-win Mets defeated the defending National League champion Reds in 5 games to advance to the World Series for the second time in five years.
+In one of the most shocking upsets in MLB history, the 82-win Mets defeated the defending National League champions in the 99-win Reds in five games to advance to the World Series for the second time in five years.

 The Reds narrowly took Game 1 thanks to a walk-off home run from catcher Johnny Bench.
-In Game 2, the Mets shut out the Reds by a 5-0 score off a two-hit complete game performance from Jon Matlack to even the series.
-When the series shifted to Queens for Game 3, it was then marred by a fight that broke out in the fifth inning, beginning with a tussle between Cincinnati's Pete Rose and New York's Bud Harrelson at second base.
+In Game 2, Jon Matlack pitched a two-hit complete game shutout as the Mets won 5–0 to even the series headed to Queens.
+Game 3 was marred by a fight that broke out in the fifth inning, beginning with a tussle between Cincinnati's Pete Rose and New York's Bud Harrelson at second base.
 Players from both sides joined in a brawl that lasted for several minutes and set off rowdy fan behavior at Shea Stadium.
 Photographs of the fight, autographed by Rose and Harrelson, are now available at a number of Internet sites.
-The Mets blew out the Reds by a 9-2 score to take a 2-1 series lead.
-The Reds prevailed in a 12-inning Game 4, thanks to a solo home run from Rose in the top of the twelfth.
+The Mets blew out the Reds in Game 3 to take a 2–1 series lead.
+The Reds prevailed in a long and frustrating Game 4, thanks to a solo home run from Rose in the top of the twelfth.
 In Game 5, the Reds tied the game at two in the top of the fifth, but the Mets would put up four unanswered runs off four hits in the bottom of the inning to take the lead for good, and put up one more in the bottom of the sixth.
-The Mets' 82-wins were the lowest of any pennant winner in MLB history.
+The 1973 Mets' 82-wins remains the lowest of any pennant winner in MLB history.

 The Reds would return to the NLCS in 1975, where they swept the Pittsburgh Pirates en route to a World Series title.

-This was the last time that the Mets won the NL pennant until 1986, where they defeated the Houston Astros in six games en route to their next World Series title.
+In 2023, the Mets’ upset of the Reds in the 1973 NLCS was ranked as the fifth biggest upset in postseason history by MLB.com.
+The Mets would win their next pennant in 1986 against the Houston Astros in six games en route to a World Series title.